zereal-ai/suparank/README.md

 # Suparank

-A command-line interface application that helps you prioritize tasks through pairwise comparisons.
-By comparing tasks two at a time, Suparank builds a ranked list of your tasks.
+A command-line interface application that helps you prioritize entries through pairwise comparisons.
+By comparing entries two at a time, Suparank builds a ranked list of your entries.

 ## Installation